colinxy/zhihu_webclient/README.txt

 Zhihu Client Built for Anonymity and Compatibility
 ==================================================

+DISCLAIMER:
+PERSONAL EXPERIMENT ONLY, RELINQUISH ALL RIGHTS IN CASE OF LEGAL DISPUTE

 Everyone has the right browse the internet anonymously, but Zhihu enforce user login and cookies to track our